schnitzer-lab/EXTRACT-public/README.md

 ## Getting Started

 Browse the tutorial examples to quickly gain expertise with EXTRACT.
-You can view all and run most most of the tutorials .
+You can view all and run most  of the tutorials.
 Or work any of the tutorials on your own computer.

 | Tutorial | View :eyes:| Run ▶️ |
 | -------- | ---- | --- |